GowerCampbell/BrightBerry-PomodoroApp/README.md

 ```

 ## 🧩 **Class Diagram**

+This diagram shows the flow of a Pomodoro session from start to completion.
+It details how motivation is integrated mid-cycle and how visual growth feedback is triggered post-session.

+---
    <img src="diagrams/class.drawio.png" alt="Class Diagram" style="float: left; margin: 0 20px 20px 0; width: 400px;" />

 The class diagram shows the core components of the app architecture: